- “Alligator Alley” is a section of Interstate 75 running through the Everglades of Florida.

 Rare as it may be people have reported seeing alligators close by along their trek.
 Alligators are more inclined to attack if they consider an approaching vehicle to be too close.
 Staying in the car and only stopping at approved rest places is therefore advised.
 There are various attractions to see from the window of a car in Alligator Alley, including the alligators.

-Here are some other tips to help you if you plan to travel Alligator Alley:
+Here are some other tips to help you if you plan to travel to Alligator Alley:

 - Make sure to include rest stops in your travel plans!